Ian Horrocks: Research and career

 His research is partly funded by the Engineering and Physical Sciences Research Council (EPSRC).

-Horrocks is the current editor-in-chief of the Journal of Web Semantics and has served as program chair for the International Semantic Web Conference (ISWC).
+Horrocks served as editor-in-chief of Journal of Web Semantics from 2012 until late 2022.
+Together with the other editors-in-chief at the time, he resigned from his position at the Elsevier journal, and became editor-in-chief of the newly founded diamond open access journal Transactions on Graph Data and Knowledge.
+Horrocks also served as program chair of the 1st International Semantic Web Conference (ISWC) in 2002 and as the general chair of ISWC 2010.

 Awards and honours

 In 2020 Horrocks was awarded the BCS Lovelace Medal in recognition of his significant contribution to the advancement of reasoning systems.

 Horrocks was elected a Fellow of the Royal Society (FRS) in 2011 and won the Roger Needham Award of the British Computer Society (BCS) in 2005.

 Oxford Semantic Technologies

-In 2017 Horrocks co-founded the Oxford University tech spin-out Oxford Semantic Technologies Ltd alongside two other Oxford Professors; Prof. Bernardo Cuenca Grau and Prof. Boris Motik.
-The purpose of this venture was to apply their research to industry and in doing so, they created the high-performance knowledge graph and semantic reasoner, RDFox.
-RDFox is distinguished by its unique in-memory approach and academic backing.
+In 2017 Horrocks co-founded the University spin-off Oxford Semantic Technologies Limited with two of his colleagues; Bernardo Cuenca Grau and Boris Motik.